-In addition, you may want to install a paid theme and a number of plugins to enhance the functionality of your website.
+In addition, you may want to install a paid theme and a number of plugins to enhance the functionality of your website, or decide to collaborate with a professional WordPress development company.
 That will increase the cost of your WordPress website.

 How much does it cost to build a WordPress website?